VizTracer

 viztracer --exclude_files file1 file2 -- my_scrpit.py

-ignore_c_function: boolean = False
+ignore_c_function: bool = False

 Whether trace c function